camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 ## Defining a Task Listener

-A task listener supports following attributes:
+A task listener supports the following attributes:

 * **event (required)**: the type of task event on which the task listener will be invoked.
     Possible events are: **create**, **assignment**, **update**, **complete**, **delete** and